jhpyle/docassemble/_docs/functions.md

 For more information on using [Google Sheets] from [Python], see the documentation for the [gspread] module.

-# <a name="google sheets example two"></a>Example module: storing data in a Google Sheet
+# <a name="google sheets example two"></a>Example Module: Storing Data in a Google Sheet

 The following example interview extends the system developed in the previous section by adding functionality for writing data to the worksheet.
-This interview asks the interviewee some questions and then stores the results in a [Google Sheet], much like [Google Forms] would.
+The Steward asks the interviewee some questions and then stores the results in a [Google Sheet], much like [Google Forms] would.

 {% include demo-side-by-side.html demo="google-sheet" %}

-This interview uses a [Google Sheet] called [Fruits and veggies] (you can view it at that link), which has been shared with the "service account" referenced in the `service account credentials` subdirective under the `google` directive in the [Configuration] on the
+This Steward uses a [Google Sheet] called [Fruits and veggies] (you can view it at that link), which has been shared with the "service account" referenced in the `service account credentials` subdirective under the `google` directive in the [Configuration] on the